-There are so many amazing collaborative engineering activities out there, but they are in all different formats and are difficult to utilize with students due to be organized in different ways and scattered over so many sites.
-I've created slideshow that are ready to use with students and are free to you!
-Most of these can be modified to work with any grade level, however, I've listed them from youngest grade levels to oldest and put what grade levels I typically use them with.
+There are so many amazing collaborative engineering activities out there, but they are in different formats and scattered on so many different sites.
+I've created slideshow that are ready to use with students.
+Most of these can be modified to work with any grade level, however, I've listed the grade levels I typically use them with.

-Calendar STEM Challenges - STEM challenges themed to the months, weather, and holidays for August to May.
-Typically used in grades 1-5.
+Calendar STEM - Challenges themed to the months and holidays for August to May

 Collaborative Engineering X3 - In this set, I had students stay in the same team for 3 weeks and complete related challenges during those weeks.
 I explained that it was important to reflect on what went well and what didn't and improve from week to week.
 Students didn't like it at first, but they ended up forming some awesome connections by the end!
 Some activities are harder than others - works with grade 1 and up.

-Collaborative Reflections - You may want to have students reflect on their collaborative engineering in order to improve how they work together and communicate, as well as how to better utilize materials and create better projects.
+You may want to have students reflect on their collaborative engineering in order to improve how they work together and communicate, as well as how to better utilize materials and create better projects.
 There are a ton of reflections out there.
-You could have something simple like this or something more mapped out like from Get Caught Engineering.
+You could have something simple reflection or something more mapped out like from Get Caught Engineering.